DmitryOrNotDmitry/FIOService/README.md

 # FIO Service

-This project is a RESTful information service for processing full name data.
+This project is a REST information service for processing full name data.
 It automatically enriches the input with estimated age, gender, and nationality using public APIs, and stores the results in a PostgreSQL database.

 The system provides the following functionalities for users:
 - Adding, updating, and deleting persons via REST API